PO Box 618

 Jeanine Cody works as our photographer, photo editor, and uploader of auctions (to LiveAuctioneers and Wavebid).
-During auctions, she is the clerk, sitting next to Jason and keeping him on his toes.
+During auctions, she is the clerk, sitting next to Jason to keep him on his toes.
 She occasionally travels to pick up collections across the USA, too.
-When not at work, you might find her with her husband, son, and daughter-in-law, playing with her pets (dogs and miniature horses) and grand-pets, or volunteering at the Kansas Humane Society.
+When not at work, you might find her with her husband, son, daughter-in-law, and grandson, playing with her pets (dogs, goats, and miniature horses) and grand-pets, or working her land.
 She makes a mean batch of brownies that are often enjoyed by the office staff, plus she has a great sense of humor!

-Carol directs the advertising and social media posts, designs the flyers and catalogs, plans Jason's travel, interfaces with LiveAuctioneers and bidders, and coordinates materials for sellers, including settlement information.
+Carol directs the advertising and social media posts, designs the flyers and catalogs, plans Jason's travel, interfaces with LiveAuctioneers and bidders, oversees website content, coordinates materials for sellers including settlement information, and she has traveled to pick up collections in various states.
 During auctions, she runs the online bidder console, accepting bids from LiveAuctioneers' bidders.
-She has traveled to pick up collections in various states, too.
 Carol is married to a pastor and they have three adult children and six grandchildren.
 When not busy with family or at church, she enjoys quilting and watching sports.

-LaVeta unwraps antique collections in preparation for the listing/cataloging process.
-She is also Jason's typist during the listing procedures where Jason determines what each item is, its size, maker, artist, if there are markings/signatures, and what each item's auction value might be.
+LaVeta is Jason Woody's mom, and she unwraps antique collections in preparation for the listing/cataloging process.
+She is also Jason's typist and chief searcher during the listing procedures where Jason determines what each item is, its size, maker, artist, if there are markings/signatures, and what each item's auction value might be.
 She helps out in other areas, as needed, too.
-She has three children and eight grandchildren.
+She has three children, eight grandchildren, and two great grandsons she adores.
 LaVeta is active in her church, loves to read, and has two dogs (Daisy and Maisy) who are the Woody Auction mascots.

 Father.
 Grandfather.
 Auctioneer.